-- Informal: Some organizations have in-house programs to help you transition into project management or offer mentoring and shadowing programs.
+- Informal: Some organizations have in-house programs to help you transition into project management or offer to mentor and shadowing programs.
 There is also volunteer work you can do to get the experience an employer will want from a candidate.

-Speaking of experience, Jennifer dived a bit deeper into that asset.
+Speaking of experience, let’s dive deeper into that asset:

-- Volunteering: As noted above, volunteering is a way to get the experience you need.
+- Volunteering: As noted, volunteering is a way to get the experience you need.
 This can be through seeking projects that need guidance or leadership, or you might find such opportunities at your current place of employment.
-Raise your hand when there are requests for extra-work, don’t be shy.
+Raise your hand when there are requests for extra work, don’t be shy.
 It’ll pay off in the long run.

 - Co-Op: This is just another way to volunteer or intern at an organization.
-It usual applies to students who are seeking professional experience, and consists of both formal training and learning experience.
+It usually applies to students who are seeking professional experience and consists of both formal training and learning experience.

-Jennifer spent some time talking about the various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions.
+There are various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions: